hashrocket/websocket-shootout/README.md

 {"type":"broadcast","payload":{"foo": "bar"}}
 ```

-For the platforms where with low level websocket implementations the above message would work directly.
-For platforms with higher level abstractions such as Phoenix and Rails the message must be encoded to be compatible with there message standards.
+For the platforms with low level websocket implementations the above message would work directly.
+For platforms with higher level abstractions such as Phoenix and Rails the message must be encoded to be compatible with their message standards.

 ## Platforms